-Environmentally Sustainable Interior Design (ESID) is designed in which all systems and materials are designed with an emphasis on the purpose of minimizing negative impacts on the environment and maximising positive impacts on environmental, economic and social systems over the lifespan of the design.
+Environmentally Sustainable Interior Design (ESID) is designed in which all systems and materials are designed with an emphasis on the purpose of minimizing negative impacts on the environment and maximizing positive impacts on environmental, economic and social systems over the lifespan of the design.

 Higher property value

-Buyers, homeowners and tenants alike are increasingly beginning to see the benefits of eco-friendly homes.
-From lower running costs to a more sustainable and future-pross standard of living; it seems everyone’s after a slice of the sustainability pie.
+Buyers, homeowners, and tenants alike are increasingly beginning to see the benefits of eco-friendly homes.
+From lower running costs to a more sustainable and future-pross standard of living, it seems everyone’s after a slice of the sustainability pie.

-Green homes are now highly sought after, and as basic economic principles suggest; as demand increases, so too do prices.
+Green homes are now highly sought after, and as basic economic principles suggest, as demand increases, so too do prices.
 As such, green homes attract a much higher property value than their not-so-green counterparts.

 The majority of buyers would pay more for an environmentally friendly property.
 In fact, merely making energy-saving improvements to homes could increase values by up to 38% in the UK.
 Studies find that 82% of home buyers would pay more for eco-features- with young people particularly inclined to do so.

-It just so happens that ‘young people’ are largely the future of the housing market.
-First time buyers, aka millennials, are more likely to pay extra for sustainable housing and eco-friendly features.
+It just so happens that ‘young people are largely the future of the housing market.
+First-time buyers, aka millennials, are more likely to pay extra for sustainable housing and eco-friendly features.

-The long term premiums attached to environmentally-friendly houses are undisputed.
+The long-term premiums attached to environmentally-friendly houses are undisputed.
 Economically, the savings and prospects for profit alone are reason enough to invest in eco-friendly home features or to collaborate with a sustainable interior designer.

 The combination of an appreciating housing market with the increased demand for sustainable housing; generates the perfect conditions for an economically sound investment in eco-proofing your home today.
-Whatever your property goals; including living in your sustainable house long term, undeniably costs will be cut and value added.
+Whatever your property goals, including living in your sustainable house long-term, undeniably, costs will be cut and value-added.